 A biopsy is a diagnostic technique that can reliably distinguish between cancer and a fibroid when used in combination with MRI.
 30% of hysterectomies are performed because of fibroids, however, it’s believed that the number should be lower based on whether cancerous tumors are actually confirmed or not.
 This test is not always ordered, but if it is, it will be instrumental in ensuring you are not misdiagnosed.

 Meeting your fibroid specialist

 After you’ve completed all the preliminary testing, our patient care team will prepare your chart and you’ll meet with one of our fibroid specialists.
-Our board-certified Interventional Radiologists will review your record, including your medical history, Pap smear, and MRI, and speak to you about your options.
+That could be an Interventional Radiologist or a Gynecologic Surgeon.
+They will review your record, including your medical history, Pap smear, and MRI, and speak to you about your options.
 If you’re a viable candidate for UFE, the doctor will speak to you about the risks and benefits of UFE compared to more traditional options.

 Deciding on your treatment plan

 After being informed about your treatment options, you can then decide on your treatment plan.
 If you’re interested if undergoing the UFE procedure, your specialist will approve the decision and our patient care team will schedule you for a date and time.
-If you’d like to move forward with a different option, such as surgery, you will return to Forest Hills Medical Services to discuss scheduling and booking that procedure.
+If you’d like to move forward with a different option, such as surgery, we can help book you for that procedure, too.